sharedgithub/myTestRepo/test/manFund/read.md

  Boundy value: if text accept -100 to 100 then first we use equivalence partition and use boundry values of those partiiton

  state transiton

+ Verification is evaluation against functional and software requirements Validation is against user requirement specifications